CalTransProject/3D-Vehicle-Detection-PointPillars/README.md

 3. **Create a background map** using the relevant scripts.
 4. **Run filtering and inference** on the processed data (in server_scripts).

-You can find more details on each file’s function and setup below.
+You can find more details on each file’s function and setup below. **link to the file descriptions**

 ## Data Download & Setup